baidu/bfe-book/en_us/design/gslb/gslb.md

 Many similar systems in the industry adopt the "plan" mechanism.
 For example, for a domain name, there are two alternative IP addresses, A and B. The plan of this domain name will be as follows: If A has a problem, switch the traffic to B; If B has a problem, switch the traffic to A. For each domain name directly assigned with IP addresses (that is, the domain name has A record), such a plan needs to be prepared.

 The biggest problem of the plan mechanism is the high maintenance cost.
 First of all, the maintenance cost has an exponential relationship with the number of network entrances.
-The situation of two network entrances is very simple; If there are 5 or even 10 network entrances, the plan is very difficult to prepared, and various possibilities need to be considered.
+The situation of two network entrances is very simple; If there are 5 or even 10 network entrances, the plan is very difficult to prepare, and various possibilities need to be considered.
 In addition, the maintenance cost is linear with the number of domain names.
 If there are thousands of domain names, then if you want to make an adjustment to the network entrances (add or delete a network entrances), the amount of work required is amazing.

 Internet traffic scheduling is mainly applicable to the following scenarios: